Flank/flank/docs/investigate_flank_options.md

 ### disable-sharding (Common)

-Can be set to true with set ```max-test-shards``` higher than one.
-In this case flank disable sharding.
+Can be enabled by setting ```max-test-shards``` to greater than one.
+In this case flank will disable sharding Added warning.
-Added warning.

 ### num-uniform-shards (Android)